Parrot-Developers/groundsdk-manifest/EULA.md

 SDK may be incompatible with applications developed on previous versions of the SDK.

-## 4. Your Application Product and Use of the SDK
+## 4. Your Application and Use of the SDK

-4.1 Your Application Product shall belong to You exclusively.
+4.1 Your Application shall belong to You exclusively.

-4.2 You are solely liable for : (a) access to any data, content, or resources that You create, transmit, or display through the Applications Product You develop on or with the SDK, and for the consequences of Your actions by doing so; and (b) any breach of Your obligations under this EULA, any applicable third-party contract or terms of service, or any applicable law, rule, or regulation, and for the consequences of any such breach.
+4.2 You are solely liable for: (a) access to any data, content, or resources that You create, transmit, or display through the Applications You develop on or with the SDK, and for the consequences of Your actions by doing so; and (b) any breach of Your obligations under this EULA, any applicable third-party contract or terms of service, or any applicable law, rule, or regulation, and for the consequences of any such breach.

 4.3 YOU ACKNOWLEDGE AND YOU ARE AWARE THAT ANY MODIFICATION OF THE SDK AND/OR ANY APPLICATION MAY ADVERSELY AFFECT THE OPERATION AND CONTROL OF THE PARROT